ivelin-web/buildla/README.md

 # AI Chat Widget for Squarespace

 A professional OpenAI-powered chat widget that can be easily embedded into Squarespace websites.
-Features multiple task types with specialized prompts for construction, renovation, landscaping, painting, and roofing services.
+Features multiple task types with specialized prompts for different services.

 ## Features